 - Good Cholesterol.
 This type of cholesterol, also known as HDL or High Density Lipoprotein cholesterol, actually helps to remove ‘bad’ cholesterol from the arteries.
 According to the American Heart Association, it acts as a type of scavenger, transporting ‘bad’ cholesterol to the liver, where it can be broken down safely.

-If you would like to find out more, listen to Dr Chris talking about this subject on the video below.
+Listen to Dr Chris talking about Cholesterol on the video below:

 Cholesterol and Saturated Fats